The Transexual Menace

-The Transexual Menace, or The Menace, was a transgender rights activist organization founded in New York City in 1993.
+The Transexual Menace, or The Menace, is a transgender rights activist organization founded in New York City in 1993.
 It was the first direct action group of its kind, and grew to be a national organisation with 24 chapters.
+After a period of dormancy, The Menace returned in 2025 as a response to transphobic policies made by President Donald Trump and other politicians.

 History and activities

 The group was founded in 1993 by transgender activists including Riki Wilchins and Denise Norris, in response to the exclusion of transgender people from lesbian, gay, and bisexual Pride marches.

 Media attention

 The Transexual Menace organized groups of demonstrators outside courthouses during trials involving anti-transgender crimes, for instance in the rape and murder of Brandon Teena.
 The movement became the subject of iconic gay liberation filmmaker Rosa von Praunheim's documentary "Transexual Menace".

 T-shirts

 The trademark image for the Transexual Menace was a Goth-styled black T-shirt with the group's name in blood-dripping red letters.
-The Menace T-shirts were designed by Wilchins and Wilchins‘ then partner Montine Jordan, with a design emulating the Rocky Horror Picture Show logo.
+The Menace T-shirts were designed by Norris, with a design emulating the Rocky Horror Picture Show logo.
 The T-shirts were significant in that they allowed transgender visibility at a time when passing as cis was highly encouraged and desired.
 As described by Wilchins in the book TRANS/gressive, "If you passed [as cis], you were safe.
 But pulling on the T-shirt screwed all of that forever".